 - Being close to your customers will also reduce your shipping costs per order.

 International companies who want to sell in the U.S. often find it helpful to use a North American fulfillment center.
-But there are a few things you might need to know before shipping orders from a U.S. location for a business based in another country.
+But there are a few things you might need to know before shipping orders from a U.S. fulfillment network.

 Each country will have unique laws and regulations to take into consideration.
-Here are some of the basics for international companies that need U.S. order fulfillment services.
+Here are some of the basics for international companies that need U.S. order fulfillment and shipping services.

 No matter what country you’re selling to or from, offering payment options that customers expect and trust is crucial.
 Fortunately, there are several payment gateways that online shoppers trust around the world: